MilosPopov007/BostonHousingAnalysis/README.md

 This project unleashes the power of various machine learning models to predict housing prices with a dash of explorative data analysis, model interpretation, and application building.

 📈 Highlights:
-* Advanced Modeling: Employed several machine learning models, such as RandomForest, GradientBoosting, and StackingRegressor, to predict housing prices.
+* In-depth Data Analysis: Comprehensive exploration of data to unveil underlying patterns and insights.
-* Model Interpretation: Utilized SHAP values to interpret model predictions and understand feature importances.
+* Advanced Predictive Modeling: Deployment and evaluation of sophisticated models to predict housing prices with high precision.
-* Data Analysis: Conducted thorough EDA to comprehend the data and derive insights.
+* Model Interpretation: Employing SHAP values to provide transparent and interpretable model predictions.
-* Application Development: Implemented a Flask app to provide a user-friendly interface for making predictions with the developed model.
+* Interactive Application Development: Implementation of a Flask application, providing a user interface for real-time price predictions.

 📦BostonHousingAnalysis
  ┣ 📂data